Ilannnnnnn/knapsack-problem/README.md

    - **Time Complexity**: O(n log n) + local search.

 ## How to Run:
-To execute the algorithms, simply run the respective Python scripts in your terminal:
+To execute the algorithms, simply run the respective Python scripts in your terminal :

 ```bash
 python3 dynamic_algo.py